chrisknox97/stock-analysis/README.md

 ### 3c) Last Row ‘If-Then’

-Creating a ``if-then`` statement to determine whether the current row was the last row was markedly like the ‘First Row Check.’
-However ``Cells(i-1,1).Value`` is substituted with ``Cells(i+1, 1).Value`` to account for the fact we are concerned with the row below are current row rather than above.
+Creating a ``if-then`` statement to determine whether the current row was the last row, was markedly similar to the ‘First Row Check.’
+However ``Cells(i-1,1).Value`` is substituted with ``Cells(i+1, 1).Value`` to account for the fact that we are concerned with the row below are current row, rather than above.
 As a result, the statement looked like this:

     If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex)